 for CLAN (hidden) and SPAIN (A in SPIN).

-2. Where one of the clues cannot satisfactorily be solved without reference to the other, for example:
+2. Where the clues are cryptically linked, and one of the clues cannot satisfactorily be solved without reference to the other, for example:

 Low energy accepted by fellow...
 (4)